ryedin/site/_guide/17-app.md

 phase: deploy
 ---

+An _app_ is a collection of one or more services that share a common code base, environment configuration, and manifest (like `docker-compose.yml`).

+The reason behind the existence of Convox is to make it easy to deploy and manage apps via the `convox` CLI.

 # Creating our app

 Since we haven't created any apps yet, running `convox apps` should show an empty list: